Healing Sexual Trauma

 Kate Lampe, LPC

-Currently in private practice with over 28 years experience, Kate’s fluent in healing interventions for traumatic experience and has worked in hospitals, outpatient clinics, and for crisis intervention.
+Currently in private practice with over 30 years experience, Kate is fluent in healing interventions for traumatic experience and has worked in hospitals, outpatient clinics, and for crisis intervention.

 Mary L. Benner, MA EEM-AP